 I took a ton of photos that evening and went back to edit them later.
 As I flipped through my camera roll on my phone, I was disappointed that I didn’t have many clear photos of her running.
 I didn’t quite get the action shot I was hoping for in a clear, crisp photo.
 However, I still kept a few blurry images because I loved how they captured the memory of the evening.
 Once I decided to scrapbook, I couldn’t decide on which photo I wanted to include in the layout.
 The other photos were clear, but they didn’t get across the feeling I wanted to express and document.

 Since I was using the Project Life App, I was able to test each of the photos to see what I liked best.
 I kept coming back to the blurry photo because it captured the memory and feeling of the evening.
 Even though it wasn’t the “best” quality photo, it was the perfect photo to remember how much fun my daughter had that evening.

-Keep those blurry photos
+Scrapbook blurry photos